General database mail troubleshooting steps

 Retry mail delivery

-On the Configure System Parameters page, the default values of five times for the Account Retry Attempts and 60 seconds for the Account Retry Delay means that message delivery will fail if the SMTP server cannot be reached in 5 minutes.
+On the Configure System Parameters page, the default values of five times for the Account Retry Attempts and 60 seconds for the Account Retry Delay means that message delivery will fail if the SMTP server can't be reached in 5 minutes.
 Increase these parameters to lengthen the amount of time before message delivery fails.

 When large numbers of messages are being sent, large default values may increase reliability, but will substantially increase the use of resources as many messages are attempted to be delivered over and over again.
 Address the root problem by resolving the network or SMTP server problem that prevents Database Mail from contacting the SMTP server promptly.